dainst/chronontology-backend/README.md

 ## Building and testing the application

-For the Component and Integration Tests to run, you need an elastic search instance on localhost up and running.
-The index named "jeremy_test" is used and its types and type mappings get created before and deleted after the tests automatically.
+For the Component and Integration Tests to run, type in

-To run the tests, type in
 ```
 gradle clean test
 ```